 When Income Was Deposited to Your Account

 Any recent large deposits can also raise suspicion with the lender unless there’s a valid reason for the significant increase in the balance.
 This could include an inheritance, job promotion or bonus from your employer.
-If it’s a monetary gift from a friend or relative, you must disclose this information to the lender to determine if you can use the funds towards the home purchase.
+If it’s a monetary gift from a friend or relative, you must disclose this information to the lender to determine if you can use the funds when you buy a home.

 Where to Get a Bank Statement Mortgage